realA10001986/Time-Circuits-Display/README.md

 Timing for time travel is identical to the [wired protocol](AddOns.md#other-props), with some extensions:
 - "PREPARE" might be published ahead of the time travel to prepare; the timing is not specified.
 Used on CS/A10001986 props to disable the "Screen Saver".
-- "[TIMETRAVEL](#-enhanced-time-travel-notification)" is published (with/without a [lead time](#-enhanced-time-travel-notification) of 5 seconds)
+- "[TIMETRAVEL](#-enhanced-time-travel-notification)" is published [on or 5 seconds ahead](#-enhanced-time-travel-notification) of the "time tunnel" (temporal displacement).
 - "REENTRY" is published upon re-entry.

-"WAKEUP" is sent if something happens on the TCD, like destination time entry or speed changes.
+"WAKEUP" is published if something happens on the TCD, like destination time entry or speed changes.

 When the [alarm](#how-to-set-up-the-alarm) sounds, the TCD publishes "ALARM".

 #### MQTT vs BTTFN

 MQTT and BTTFN can co-exist.

+Remote controlling through the TCD keypad, transmission of speed, synchronized fake-power and night mode switching requires a BTTFN connection.

+As regards time travel and alarm:

 The TCD only sends out time travel and alarm notifications through _either_ MQTT _or_ BTTFN, never both; selection is done by checking or unchecking the option **_Send time travel/alarm event notifications_** in the MQTT section of the Config Portal's Settings page.

 If you have other (third-party) MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (i.e. check **_Send time travel/alarm event notifications_**).
 If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.